Isanagui1818/optimizacion-del-descanso/README.md

 <br>

+# 🇺🇸 English version

-# 🇺🇸 How to Get Better Rest?
+# How to Get Better Rest?
 A Sleep Optimization Analysis

 Final project for the postgraduate program in Data Analytics and Programming applied to Social Sciences (2022–2023).
 Analysis of sleep metrics extracted